 Before getting into the identity question of our 1930s jewelry ‘mystery maker’, I have several more recently-found examples of their work.

-This quadruple-strand mesh chain necklace is clearly a ‘sibling’ of the triple-strand example illustrated in Part One of this series as Photo A04.
+This quadruple-strand mesh chain necklace is clearly a ‘sibling’ of the triple-strand example illustrated in Part One.
 It expands the color palette from two to four shades of brown – chocoholics would probably adore this necklace!
-The clasp is the same on both necklaces and is one that I have not yet found on any of their other styles; perhaps it was limited to the mesh-chain designs only.
 This necklace is noteworthy because it contains two features that I haven’t seen before: the use of four chains (previously I had not found more than three) and this particular center station.

-Although this green necklace lacks the maker’s usual center station, and the chains are also spaced farther apart than I have before seen in their multi-chain designs, I strongly suspect that it is indeed one of their styles.
+Although this green necklace lacks the maker’s usual center station, and the chains are also spaced farther apart than I have before seen in their multi-chain designs, I am almost certain that it is indeed one of their styles.
 The spacing is easily accounted for by the lack of a central station that they would need to pass through.
-The three shades of green enamel are – as far as I can determine – exact matches for two other examples of their work found in the previous three posts, as is the actual snake chain itself and the quality of the enameling.
-After a number of years researching a particular maker’s work, one does eventually acquire a sort of sixth sense about whether an item is theirs or not, and I am fairly confident in attributing this necklace to this maker’s shop.
+The three shades of green are matches for two other examples of their work found in the previous three posts, as is the actual snake chain itself.
+After a number of years researching a particular maker’s work, one does eventually acquire a sort of sixth sense about whether an item is theirs or not, and I am confident in attributing this necklace to this maker’s shop.

 There’s no question about this third necklace being theirs, because we’ve seen several different color variations of it in Part One.
 This particular colorway combines their mid-blue (almost a Wedgwood color but not quite) with white, over silvertone metal.
 Very nice indeed and almost “nautical” in feeling!